JohnsonClayton/alexandria/README.md

 # alexandria
 This is a high-level machine learning framework that allows for the users to easily run multiple types of machine learning experiments at the drop of a hat.
+I'm currently working on developing this project, along with the [wiki pages](https://github.com/JohnsonClayton/alexandria/wiki) further.

 An example for the API is below:

 ```python
 # main.py - DataBunch and DataFrame demonstrations